 - How to share your Infographics on Social Media

-There’s typography in almost every single document every designed.
+There’s typography in almost every single document ever designed.
 Type is the main carrier of information in a design, the rest is there to compliment the writing.
-Anther Kiley’s intuitive course in typography is free on coursera and definitely worth your time.
+Anther Kiley’s intuitive course in typography is free on Coursera and definitely worth your time.
 Once you’re done you’ll feel like you’ve just pirated it cause it’s so good you feel like you should have paid something.
-The four week course takes you through typefaces, their meaning, applying them appropriately and designing a full-scale typographic poster.
-There are videos, reading and quizzes to give you the full typography class experience.
+The four-week course takes you through typefaces, their meaning, applying them appropriately, and designing a full-scale typographic poster.
+There are videos, reading, and quizzes to give you the full typography class experience.
 Try it out!

 Thanks for reading.
 Here is the full list of links to your free graphic design course.